 Element Discussion Filtering If the 'Enable Filter' checkbox is selected on the 'Recording' page of the Execution Analyzer Script Editor, the debugger excludes calls to matching methods from the recording.
 The comparison is case-sensitive.
 To add a value, click on the 'New' ('Insert') icon in the right corner of the 'Exclusion Filters' box, and type in the comparison string; each filter string takes the form: class_name_token::method_name_token The class_name_token excludes calls to all methods of a Class or Classes that have a name matching the token; the string can contain the wildcard character (asterisk).
 The method_name_token excludes calls to methods having a name that matches the token; again, the string can contain the wildcard character .
 Both tokens are optional; if no Class token is present, the filter is applied only to global or public functions (that is, methods not belonging to any Class).
-Example In this Java example, the debugger would exclude: Calls to the OnDraw method for the Class Example.common.draw.DrawPane Calls to any method of any Class having a name beginning with Example.source.Collection
+Example In this Java example, the debugger would exclude: • Calls to the OnDraw method for the Class Example.common.draw.DrawPane • Calls to any method of any Class having a name beginning with Example.source.Collection

-Calls to any constructor for any Class (such as <clint> and <init>) Filters Example.common.draw.DrawPane::OnDraw Example.source.Collection ::init In this Native Code example, the debugger would exclude: Calls made to Standard Template Library namespace Calls to any Class beginning with TOb Calls to any method of Class CLock Calls to the method GetLocation for Class CTrain Calls to any Global or Public Function with a name beginning with Get Filters std TOb CLock CTrain::GetLocation ::Get
+Filters

+Example.common.draw.DrawPane::OnDraw

+Example.source.Collection

+::init

+In this Native Code example, the debugger would exclude:

+Calls made to Standard Template Library namespace

+• Calls to any Class beginning with TOb

+Calls to any method of Class CLock

+Calls to the method GetLocation for Class CTrain

+• Calls to any Global or Public Function with a name beginning with Ge

+Filters

+std

+TOb

+CLock

+CTrain::GetLocation